 1. Mobile Website Optimization: SEO

 Remember that Google is more favorable to websites with an adaptive design.
 For mobile subdomains, you should rewrite the text in order to avoid problems with duplicate content.
-Mobile search takes into account the type of device and location of the user who submits the request.
+The mobile search takes into account the type of device and location of the user who submits the request.

 A marketing campaign with accurate geo-targeting provides great conversion.
 This isn’t surprising, considering the fact that in 2015 in the U.S. the number of mobile requests on local businesses has exceeded the number of requests from the PC, and approximately 60% of Americans are looking for information about off-line stores with smartphones and tablets, 52% do it while walking around the city or traveling in the car.